in prison for 213 daysmore info

 Shady Abu Zeid

-After recording a 2016 satirical video regarding national police forces on the anniversary of the 25th January Revolution for the satirical news show "Abla Fahita", he reportedly received threats from members of the police forces.
-This induced his family, supported by the Association for the Freedom of Thought and Expression, to file a legal complaint addressing the Interior Ministry.
+After recording a satirical video in 2016 regarding national police forces on the anniversary of the 25 January Revolution for the satirical news show "Abla Fahita", he reportedly received threats from members of the police forces.
+This led to his family, supported by the Association for the Freedom of Thought and Expression, filing a legal complaint addressing the Interior Ministry.
 He has produced satirical content for social media channels like the Rich Content Facebook page and YouTube Channel since 2015, including on-street interviews with ordinary Egyptians .

-For the latest news on Abu Zaid’s case search for the hashtag #الحرية_لشادي_أبوزيد on Twitter.
+For the latest news on Abu Zeid’s case search for the hashtag #الحرية_لشادي_أبوزيد on Twitter.

 Mohamed Ibrahim Radwan (known as Mohamed Oxygen) is an Egyptian blogger and employee in a publishing house who, in addition to his blog, runs a Facebook page and a Youtube channel called Oxygen Egypt where he publishes reports on human rights issues and interviews with human rights activists such as Gamal Eid, opposition figures and public personalities.